microsoft/DynamicTelemetry/docs/docs/Demos.1.IntroDemo.md

 3. In an aggregation / upload service

 4. At the point of ingestion, off the box.

+![A screenshot of a computer AI-generated content may be incorrect.](../orig_media/Demo.1.DurableID.ConvertedToMetric.png){width="5.0in" height="3.9993055555555554in"}

 ## Choose one of the five Dynamic Telemetry locations to apply our KQL filter.